Do horses eat other horses poop?

 “Introducing live bacteria, yeast or other microorganisms into a horse’s gut requires understanding what the normal microbial balance is for that animal,” Pellegrini said.
 “Our own research indicates that there is no single normal array of gut microflora across the species.

-Read: What is a Lipizzan horse used for?
+Read: How powerful is a horse kick?

 Do antibiotics kill good bacteria in horses?